mcnc-clovett/mcnc-clovett.github.io/_posts/2020-08-23-throughput-testing.md

 ### Windows

-Open up cmd.exe and `cd` to the diectory where you extracted iPerf to.
-Now run iPerf with the `-c` option to start the throughput test.
+Open up cmd.exe[^1] and type the full path to the location where you extracted iPerf to earlier, using the `-c` option to start the throughput test.
 In this instance, our server is `192.168.0.10`.
 The test will run for 10 seconds by default, pushing as much data as possible.